-(b) A covered party may use allowances from a single vintage year within a compliance period consistent with the percentages in Table 4.
-The originating program assigns the vintage year for each allowance.
+(b) A quantity of allowances intended for use consistent with (a) of this subsection must be divided so that the proportion of those allowances from a single vintage year does not exceed the percentages in Table 4.
+The originating GHG emission reduction program assigns the vintage year for each allowance.

+Table 4

+Vintage Year Requirements for a

-Table 4 Limits on Use of Allowances from a Vintage Year Within a Compliance Period
+Quantity of Allowances Used Within a

+Compliance Period